 - Roast for about 15-20 minutes or until bones and veggies have a nice brown roasted color

-- Add bones and vegetables to a stock pot or crock pot
+- Add bones and vegetables to a crock pot or slow cooker

-- IF CROCKPOT: Add 12 cups of water and turn on low for 24 hours
+- Add 12 cups of water and turn on low for 24 hours

 - Cool broth and strain out bones and vegetables

-- Add to mason jars or other containers and cool down before storing in fridge.
+- Add to mason jars leaving some room at the top for expansion or other containers and cool down before storing in fridge.

 Broth can be frozen for a couple months!
 Make sure you leave enough room in your container for it to expand Broth can be used to saute instead of oil (i.e - saute kale in broth instead of oil) Recommended serving is 1 cup per day.
 It takes about 2-3 weeks to REALLY notice a difference in your digestion and skin!
 Makes a great gift to give to anyone having health or digestive issues!